uTigas/TQS_108546/hw1/README.md

 ## Run Database
 Database is hosted in a mysql instance running over docker.

-To create the docker container, simply head to fs_webApp/database and run the following commands on your terminal:

-    docker build -t mysql .

-##### and

-    docker run -d -p 3306:3306 --name mysql-container-name mysql To run the project, simply execute compile.sh with the necessary +x permissions.
+To run the project, simply execute compile.sh, from the hw1 directory with the necessary +x permissions.

 Project made by Tiago Pereira, nMec 108546